gazebosim/gz-transport/tutorials/07_relay.md

 ## Overview

-In this tutorial, we are going to create two nodes that are not able to communicate with the default configuration of Ignition Transport.
+In this tutorial, we are going to create two nodes that are not able to communicate with the default configuration of Gazebo Transport.
 This limitation arises when the nodes are separated by a router, typically when they are part of different local networks.
 Routers do not propagate UDP multicast traffic and this is the reason for this limitation.
-We'll create a scenario to simulate this configuration, and then we'll enable the relay capabilities of Ignition Transport to make the communication possible.
+We'll create a scenario to simulate this configuration, and then we'll enable the relay capabilities of Gazebo Transport to make the communication possible.

 ```{.sh}
 mkdir -p ~/ign_transport_tutorial/docker/ign-transport